Erasmus+ 2022 Mobility

 The main aim was to sensitize the participants and raise awareness of issues of otherness, its manifestation, experience and impact on social interactions not only at school but also in the wider community of children belonging to minority groups, immigrants or refugees.
 Sub-goals were understanding of basic terms, differences between target groups, e.g. refugees and migrants, and training activities to increase cultural awareness and tolerance of otherness.
 Special emphasis was placed on the training to strengthen the skills in the field of education of educators working with children of affected groups.

-Also, the goal was to get an overview of best practices and policies in the school for the integration of children of minorities, migrants and refugees, to understand the need for organizational adjustments in the school environment, to develop and implement desegregation policies in the school, to understand the importance of learning the national language for migrants and refugees.
+Also, the goal was to get an overview of best practices and policies in the school for the integration of children of minorities, migrants, and refugees, to understand the need for organizational adjustments in the school environment, to develop and implement desegregation policies in the school, to understand the importance of learning the national language for migrants and refugees.

-What skills have you acquired?
+What skills do you have acquired?

 During the 5 days of the course, I had the opportunity through informal educational activities to acquire new competencies for working with differences and social inclusion in a multicultural community, whether at schools, working with parents of children, or locally.
 During the exercises, connected with the experience of otherness, I became more aware of the wide spectrum of social inclusion contexts.
 In small groups, we solved issues of cultural stereotypes and suggested how to deal with problems.
-The training was exceptional with a number of excellent experiential activities - group negotiations, and non-verbal storytelling, during which we as a group realized many causes of conflicts and the importance of mutual exchange.
+The training was exceptional with several excellent experiential activities - group negotiations, and non-verbal storytelling, during which we as a group realized many causes of conflicts and the importance of mutual exchange.
 I also greatly appreciate the trainer's efforts and the opportunity to visit directly in Palermo several organizations involved in the program of work with refugees and immigrants, to discuss the challenges and successes of their projects and plans for the future.
 A restaurant, shared living and workplace, extracurricular activities for children, all this is possible to realize not for the refugees, but with them.
 The training exceeded my expectations in terms of readiness and competence of the lecturer Carmelo, who really lives this topic, he showed us a live project that is not only successful but continuous learning from failures and progress is probably the only possible process, how this work can be done with realize by awareness.

 How do you perceive the positives of the Erasmus+ program?

 I want to greatly appreciate this opportunity and I am grateful for the valuable tools it has brought me.
-The Erasmus+ program is a truly exceptional format of an intercultural group meeting with the sharing of good practices, suggestions and experiences, which are not only the sum of its participants but will create a unique and rare learning partnership.
+The Erasmus+ program is a truly exceptional format of an intercultural group meeting with the sharing of good practices, suggestions, and experiences, which are not only the sum of its participants but will create a unique and rare learning partnership.
 I see lifelong learning as a necessity in this fast-paced time, and the program showed me how interesting and effective it can be.

 Transfer of acquired information/skills into professional and personal practice: